-Typically Elderberry is harvested late summer and this year we saw an abundance of elderberry growing roadside (even on our recent drive through to Queenstown) however we never wild harvest close to roads as road pollution can contaminate the berries.
-But the seeing all the berries was still pretty magical.
+Typically, elderberry is ready to harvest in late New Zealand summer, and we often see an abundance of elderberry growing on the roadside.
+However, we never wild harvest close to roads as road pollution can contaminate the berries.
+But seeing all the berries is still pretty magical.